Embed Inc PIC Programmers Host Protocol Specification

 WRITE: 30 <i16 data>

-the address by 1.
-The low bits of the 16 bit data word are used
+address by 1.
+The low bits of the 16 bit data word are used when

-at a time.
-The write may not be performed until the last word
+time.
+The write may not be performed until the last word in the

-in the block is written.
-Any such restriction for a particular
+block is written.
+Any such restriction for a particular write

 WRITE8: 60 <data 0> ... <data 7>